 We’re committed to offering affordable, first-class vacations filled with exciting discoveries and the world’s best hiking.
 On our tours, you will get a chance to meet new friends, dive into a different culture, and immerse yourself in one of the most beautiful places in the world.
 We’ve uncovered the best trails and most breathtaking vistas, found the most authentic restaurants and charming inns, tested the chocolate (it’s all good!), and run through the fields to determine their Heidi factor.
 We’re picky, and we’ve assembled, I believe, the very best that the Alps have to offer.

 Before the tours, I earned a degree in linguistics from Stanford University, taught 1st Aid and CPR classes for the American Red Cross, and led rock-climbing, hiking, and cross-country skiing trips.
 I also owned a bakery for two years (which helps explain my love of Swiss pastries) before moving to Switzerland in 1997.
 When not with the tours, I love being a Dad and hanging out with my two young kids.
-I’m also an enthusiastic trail runner, and have competed in a few of the excellent trail races in Switzerland, including the Jungfrau marathon twice and the Inferno half-marathon.
+I’m also an enthusiastic trail runner, and have competed in a few of the excellent trail races in Switzerland, including the Jungfrau marathon twice.
 I love meeting and walking with new people in beautiful places, and always look forward to meeting others on these tours who share the same love of life and discovery that I do.

-As the founder and owner of Alpinehikers, I am intimately aware of every detail of these tours.
+As the founder and owner of Alpinehikers, I am intimately involved in every detail of our tours.
 I am also ultimately concerned with your safety and satisfaction.
 For us, these tours are a labor of love.
 We’ll be there every step of the way with support, encouragement, and (hopefully) interesting facts and stories of the country we’ll be seeing.
 I lead many of our tours personally, and we also have a small group of superb guides who will accompany you on your tour.
 They all bring considerable enthusiasm, professionalism, and a wide variety of knowledge to share with those around them.

 Matt Brown is founder of the hiking and trekking company Rubicon Outdoors, which specializes in hiking tours of the Grand Canyon, and hiking and climbing tours in Arizona and California.
 Growing up in California, Matt was fortunate enough to live close to the Sierra Nevada mountains, and his parents instilled in him a healthy respect for the outdoors and helped foster a desire to go further into the mountains.
 Matt earned a degree in Wilderness Leadership from Prescott College and worked in Yosemite National Park, where he met his wife Marieta.
 Matt has been organizing and leading tours through Rubicon since 1998 and is a certified Wilderness First Responder, an American Mountain Guides Association(AMGA) Top Rope Site Manager, and has successfully completed the AMGA Rock Instructor Course.

 Steady, knowledgeable and reliable, Matt does many things behind the scenes to make sure your trip runs smoothly, but is always there with a helping hand just when you need it.
 He loves Switzerland, and always looks forward to meeting new people and showing off his favorite places.
 After a hike, you’ll often find Matt relaxing on an outdoor terrace, posting photos of the day to Facebook, and sharing a beer with anyone who cares to join him.
-Matt lives in Prescott, Arizona with his wife and their two daughters, and has guided with Alpinehikers since 2006.
+Matt lives in Prescott, Arizona with his wife and their two daughters and son, and has guided with Alpinehikers since 2006.
 He works in our office helping to organize our guided and self-guided tours, and leads many of our local tours in the fall, winter and spring.

 Michelle Willix knows the meaning of perseverance.
 A mental health therapist for children and adults with histories of trauma and abuse, Michelle sees the power of finding and fostering a can-do attitude toward life.
 Her personal experience hiking the Pacific Crest Trail from Mexico to Canada in 1997 (before cell phones or extensive internet!) was the jumping off point for her parallel career in adventure travel.